HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-0.002% of mobile pages are currently shipping JavaScript that uses the Scheduler API, whereas only 0.003% of desktop pages do.
+Only 20 per million (0.002%) mobile pages are currently shipping JavaScript that uses the Scheduler API, whereas 30 per million (0.003%) desktop pages do.
 This is not surprising, considering the lack of documentation on this very new feature, and its limited support.
 However, we expect this number to increase as documentation on the feature becomes available, and especially if it is used in frameworks.
 We believe that the adoption of this important new feature will eventually result in better user experience outcomes.

-### Synchronous AJAX
+### Synchronous XHR

-AJAX—or usage of the `[XMLHttpRequest` method](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) to asynchronously retrieve data and update information on the page without a navigation request—was a very popular method of creating dynamic user experiences.
-It has largely been replaced by the [asynchronous `fetch` method](https://developer.mozilla.org/docs/Web/API/Fetch_API), but `XMLHttpRequest` is [still supported in all major browsers](https://caniuse.com/mdn-api_xmlhttprequest).
+AJAX—or usage of the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (XHR) method to asynchronously retrieve data and update information on the page without a navigation request—was a very popular method of creating dynamic user experiences.
+It has largely been replaced by the asynchronous [`fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API) method, but XHR is [still supported in all major browsers](https://caniuse.com/mdn-api_xmlhttprequest).

-`XMLHttpRequest` has a flag that allows you to make synchronous requests.
-[Synchronous `XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request)` is harmful for performance because the event loop and main thread is blocked until the request is finished, resulting in the page hanging until the data becomes available. `fetch` is a much more effective and efficient alternative with a simpler API, and has no support for synchronous fetching of data.
+XHR has a flag that allows you to make synchronous requests.
+[Synchronous XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) is harmful for performance because the event loop and main thread is blocked until the request is finished, resulting in the page hanging until the data becomes available. `fetch` is a much more effective and efficient alternative with a simpler API, and has no support for synchronous fetching of data.

 {{ figure_markup(
-    caption="The number of mobile pages using synchronous AJAX.", content="2.5%",
+    caption="The percentage of mobile pages using synchronous XHR.", content="2.5%",
     classes="big-number",
     sheets_gid="1908785275",